Wise vs Revolut: Full Comparison 2025

 Varies based on plan and card type

-Wise Card vs Revolut Card: where can you use them?
+Wise Multi-Currency Card vs Revolut Card for travel: Where can you use them?

-Both Wise travel card and Revolut cards offer good value if you’re looking for a travel card.
+Both Wise Multi-Currency Card and Revolut cards offer good value if you’re looking for a travel card.
 Here’s a more detailed look at how each card compares on some important travel features, so you can decide which may suit your needs.

-Currency exchange rateMid-market rate, with exchange from 0.43%Mid-market rate to plan limit, with 0.5% fair usage fee after that
+Currency exchange rateMid-market rate, with exchange from 0.57%Revolut rate to plan limit, with 0.5% fair usage fee after that

 1% out of hours fee applies to exchange on weekends and after banking hours